Lithuania men's national basketball team: FIBA World Championship 1998

 As usually, by preparing for the significant championship, the Lithuania national team played a wide variety of games and tournaments.
 A small championship in Nicosia, Cyprus, had Lithuania beating Nigeria before losing to the upcoming world championship host Greece 68–82.
 A friendly with Spain in Seville had the Lithuanians defeated, 62–66.
 Lithuania also participated in the 1998 Goodwill Games basketball tournament in New York City, along with the United States, Argentina, Brazil, Australia, Russia and Puerto Rico.
 In the first round, the Lithuania national team overcame Russia and Argentina, but lost to Australia and took the second spot in the group.
-Consequently, they had to play the United States in the semi-final, losing it 76–89.
+Consequently, they had to play the United States in the semifinal, losing it 76–89.
 Though, they took third place after smashing the Puerto Ricans 119–75.

 Debuting in its first FIBA World Championship with a young roster, the Lithuania national team was determined to cause a good impression.
 The team went undefeated in the group stage, crushing South Korea 97–56 before beating a United States team lacking the NBA elite due to a lockout (84–82), and a close defeat of Brazil, 66–62.
 The second round was tougher for Lithuania, who lost to Australia 61–71, and despite beating Argentina 84–75, wound up losing in overtime to Spain, 80–86.
 A quarterfinal against Russia ensued, and while the Lithuanians had beaten them two weeks before and lead the game 38–35 at halftime, the Russians beat the inexperienced team by 82–67.
 Following the consolation tournament with a loss to Italy and a win over Argentina, Lithuania finished in seventh place.
 The equal games and especially the victory over the United States were promising for the young Lithuanian squad.